-The Childhood Trust is a fundraising and grant making charity.
-We work with grass roots charities to help alleviate the impact of child poverty in London.
-Every child has the right to a safe and happy childhood so we look to partner with and fund the very best initiatives and projects.
+The Childhood Trust funds grass roots charities and their projects to alleviate the impact of child poverty in London.
+Every child has the right to a safe and happy childhood so we partner with and fund the very best initiatives and projects.

 We use our funds to generate and match other donations, primarily through our online fundraising campaigns and fundraising partnerships.
-In the last three years we have been able to multiply funds donated to us by at least a factor of 4.69, meaning that for every £1 dontated to us, we've generated £4.69 of funding for projects supporting children.
-In total, since 2013 our matched giving campaigns.
+Since our inception in 2013 we have been able to multiply funds donated to us by an average factor of 4.69, meaning that for every £1 dontated to us, we've generated £4.69 of funding for projects supporting children.
+In total, since 2013 our matched giving campaigns have raised £12.56m.

 We make grants to proven charities that are working directly with disadvantaged children.
 Our work is themed across three areas; meeting children's practical needs, supporting children's emotional needs and inspiring children with new experiences and opportunities.

 Our support across these themes promotes the development of strong foundations for learning, resilience and aspiration.
-The impact of our grants is externally monitored and to date we have helped over 65,000 children through our partnerships with over 150 charities throughout London.
+The impact of our grants is externally monitored and since we started we have helped more than 180,000 children through our partnerships with over 150 charities throughout London.

 Analysis by the New Policy Institute for The Trust for London (2015) reports that a million Londoners who are defined as living in poverty are members of households in which at least one adult has a job.
 The figures include 450,000 children who live in such households.